SilentComics/Strip/README.md

 One column, Large images, custom posts

 ## Extra features
-Not part of the theme but suggested.
+Not part of the theme but suggested to display comics:

 ### Slideshow plugin: